Hummus is a mouth-watering, healthy Middle Eastern dip made from chickpeas – ‘hummus’ is Arabic for chickpeas.

 This will help prevent cross-contamination and the spread of bacteria.

-To stop your hummus from drying out in the refrigerator, you can use the olive oil trick.
+You can use the olive oil trick to stop your hummus from drying out in the refrigerator.
 Just be super sparing – the fridge will dry out your hummus a lot less, and you don’t want your hummus turning into an oily mess!

 The Round-Up On Freezing Hummus